dagster-io/dagster/docs/sections/learn/tutorial/inputs.rst

 It would be better if we could catch this error earlier, when we specify the config.
 So let's make the inputs typed.

-A user can apply types to inputs and outputs.
+A user can apply types to inputs and outputs using python type annotation syntax.
 In this case we just want to type them as the built-in ``String``.

 .. literalinclude:: ../../../../examples/dagster_examples/intro_tutorial/inputs.py
-   :lines: 35-40
+   :lines: 34-36
-   :emphasize-lines: 1
+   :emphasize-lines: 2
    :caption: inputs.py

 By using typed input instead we can catch this error prior to execution.